Writing / Jun 2026

 Use the LLM polling tools to get directional signal, not precise measurement.
 If your brand consistently does not appear across hundreds of prompts on a relevant topic, that is a meaningful observation.
 If your score fluctuates by ten points week to week, that is probably noise.
 Set longer time horizons — monthly trends are more meaningful than weekly deltas.

-Do not optimise directly for the score.
-The optimisation path for AI visibility is the same as the optimisation path for search visibility.
+Do not optimize directly for the score.
+The optimization path for AI visibility is the same as the optimization path for search visibility.
 If a tool tells you your AI visibility is low, the answer is not to find an AI-specific tactic.
 The answer is to do the SEO work that would have needed doing anyway: build authority in your category, produce content that actually answers the questions your buyers ask, earn coverage from third-party sources that talk about you in context.

 The tools are useful for knowing where you stand.
 They are a poor guide for deciding what to do next.